Everything you need to know about opening a Roth IRA, from eligibility to investments.

 If you make too much to contribute directly to a Roth IRA, you may be able to do a “backdoor” Roth IRA conversion.

-Almost all investment companies, from banks to financial advisors, offer Roth IRA accounts.
-If you have an existing Traditional IRA somewhere, the same company can probably open a Roth IRA for you.
+If you have an existing Traditional IRA somewhere, the same firm can probably open a Roth IRA for you.

-Most experts suggest asking these questions when you consider where to open your account:
+Most experts suggest asking these questions when you consider a home for your account:

 - Is there a fee to open or maintain the account?